Your job application

 - Include a subject line with the position title, ministry and requisition number

-- Keep your cover letter short and concise, ideally one page maximum
+- Keep your cover letter short and concise, ideally 1 page maximum

-- Focus on the key accountabilities and job requirements and highlight how your experience makes you an ideal candidate for the position
+- Focus on the key job requirements and highlight how your experience makes you an ideal candidate for the position

 - Address willingness statements (such as willing to travel) and certifications (such as licenses) that relate to the qualifications

-- Include other relevant information (for example, contact information if you will be on vacation)
+- Include other relevant information (for example: contact information if you'll be on vacation)

 - Double check your grammar, spelling and formatting